 CrowdStrike Falcon performed exceptionally well, providing complete detection and protection coverage against all direct ransomware attacks.
 It also provided thorough insight into the full network breaches that concluded with ransomware deployments.
-There were no false positive results.
-An excellent result in an extremely challenging test.
+Only one misclassified legitimate application prevented it from achieving a perfect score.
+CrowdStrike Falcon's 99% Total Accuracy Rating is an excellent result in an extremely challenging test.

-Enterprise Advanced Security Award
+Enterprise Advanced Security (Ransomware) Award